hhelsper/Software-engineering-project1/README.md

 Once you have signed up and received an API key you'll need to add a .env file to your project.
 Inside this .env file create a variable called (`TMDB_KEY`) and assign it a string value of your newly aquired API Key.
 The rest of my code will locate this key in your `.env` file and use it to pull the necessary info down from TMDB.
 This key is meant to be super secret, but don't worry.
 I have included a `.gitignore` file that will keep this secret automatically.
-Next,

 ## You're ready to Run!

-Finally, all you have to do now is open up a new terminal window and type in `python main.py` and you should be given a link to check out your newly deployed website locally!
+Finally, all you have to do now is open up a new terminal window and type in `python3 main.py` and you should be given a link to check out your newly deployed website locally!

 ## Check out my own deployment of the site!